Thinking of applying?

 The Bristol School of Anaesthesia was established in 1996 originally to co-ordinate anaeesthetic training for specialist registrars in Severn PGME.
 Since then the geographical boundaries have been extended and it now includes Core Anaesthesia trainees and Specialty trainees in both Anaesthesia and Intensive Care Medicine.

-If you are thinking of applying to the School please explore the website and if you have any unanswered questions contact Julie Flowers, School Manager, who will direct your query to the relevant person.
+If you are thinking of applying to the School please explore the website and if you have any unanswered questions contact either Julie Flowers, Education Programme Manager, or Emma White, Education Programme Co-ordinator who will direct your query to the relevant person.

 The School is based in seven acute hospital Trusts within the Severn region in Bristol, Bath, Gloucester, Cheltenham, Swindon, Weston and Yeovil.
 For more details see our Hospitals and Geographic Areas pages.